j-gdb/LED-game/README.md

 ## Future additions
 - Might make it time reaction using Systick.
 I don't have a good way to display reaction times currently
+- PWM for to make the RGB led look more like the regular LEDs